The Best Things to Do on Rarotonga for Foodies

 9. Do a Tasting or a Tour at Rarotonga Brewery

 Brewed right here on Rarotonga, Cook Islands Lager is the signature brew of the Rarotonga Brewery.
-Just across the road from the airport, the brewery is open Monday to Saturday for free beer tastings and from Monday to Friday for brewery tours.
-Enjoy a casual affair with a local brewer showing you how they make the good stuff and show you brews they’re currently working on.
+Just across the road from the Edgewater Resort, the brewery is open Monday to Saturday for free beer tastings and from Monday to Friday for brewery tours.
+Enjoy a casual affair with a local brewer showing you how they make the good stuff, as well as brews they’re currently working on.

 10. Have the Ultimate Street Food Experience at the Muri Night Market

-Another market meander to try is the Muri Night Market on Tuesday, Wednesday, Thursday and Sunday evenings from 5pm.
+Another market meander to try is the Muri Night Market on Tuesday, Wednesday, Thursday and Sunday evenings from 5 pm.
 It’s the place for cheap eats when the island’s food trucks gather together for a whirlwind of tastes.
 You’ll be sorted for dinner and dessert, as well as get to mingle with the locals and other travellers at this buzzing event.
-Again, more information about the market and more is detailed in the 5 Best Markets in Rarotonga & the Cook Islands.
+Again, more information about the market and more are detailed in the 5 Best Markets in Rarotonga & the Cook Islands.

 Location: Main Road (Ara Tapu), Muri.

 11. Join an Umu Cooking Class with Umu Experience

 Another amazing option for cooking your own traditional Cook Islands food, Umu Experience provides morning umu cooking classes from Monday to Saturday at their cultural centre.
 The crew also put on a stellar umu experience and dinner show on Monday and Thursday nights complete with island-style performances and a platter of “umu kai” for your table!